 If you’re part of a youth-led grassroots group or youth-focused community organization that helps at-risk youth, you can apply to get an annual grant and capacity building support.
-The fund invests in initiatives that allow young people to build the skills they need to:
+The Youth Opportunities Fund invests in initiatives that allow young people to build the skills they need to:

 - stay engaged in school

 - advance 21st century hard and soft skills